Updated summer 2019

-The Hebrides and west coast of Scotland is a world-class kayaking destination and the coast and islands south of Skye are popular paddling venues.
+The west coast of Scotland is a world-class kayaking destination and the lochs and islands south of Skye are popular paddling venues.

-Further north, more frequent Atlantic winds and fewer settlements make the long trek by road a gamble but no less rewarding if you hit good weather, like the Space Station astronauts, right.
+Further north, more frequent Atlantic winds and fewer settlements make the long trek by road a gamble, but no less rewarding if you hit good weather, as happened to the Space Station astronauts, one time (left).

 Skip to Summer Isles paddling reports

-A good place to get an overview of the Summer Isles is from Meall Dearg hill (153m) above Old Dornie harbour.
-A 10-minute walk up west from the cattle grid/gate at Dornie ( near ’99’ on the map above) will bring you to a 180-degree viewpoint (above) across Loch Broom, from Horse Island to Isle Ristol and with Achnahaird and Enard Bay behind you.
-On a clear day you’ll see 50 miles to the mountains of Harris, twice as far to Hecla on South Uist, the Cuillin of Skye and to the southeast the 1062-m pyramid of An Teallach.
-Below, another view, this time from Ben Mor Coigach (743m).
+A great place to get an overview of the Summer Isles is from Meall Dearg hill (153m) above Old Dornie harbour.
+A 10-minute slog up west from the cattle grid/gate at Dornie will bring you to the panorama (above) across Loch Broom, from Horse Island to Isle Ristol and with Achnahaird and Enard Bay behind you.
+On a clear day you can see 50 miles to the mountains of Harris, twice as far to Hecla on South Uist, the Cuillin of Skye and to the southeast the 1062-m pyramid of An Teallach.
+Below, another view, this time westwards from Ben Mor Coigach (743m).

-The main settlement son Coigach is Achiltibuie and the adjacent hamlets.
+The main settlement on Coigach is Achiltibuie and the adjacent hamlets.
 For accommodation check out coigach.com along with all the usual booking websites.

 loads of self catering places by the week